International reactions to the election of Pope Leo XIV

-After the 2025 conclave, where Cardinal Robert Prevost was elected Pope, both the United States and Peru celebrated the election of Leo XIV (who has dual nationality) as their own.
-Describing the moment when he cast his vote in the Sistine Chapel, the American prelate Cardinal Joseph Tobin said: "I took a look at Bob and he had his head in his hands and I was praying for him.
-And then when he accepted, it was like it was made for him."
-Archbishop of Chicago Blase Cupich said he thanked Prevost several times for accepting his election as pope.
-According to Cardinal Wilton Gregory, Prevost's American nationality was not a factor as he said they were most concerned with "who among us can bring us together, who among us can strengthen the faith and bring the faith to places where it has grown weak".
-The news was received with jubilation in the Diocese of Chiclayo, particularly among the clergy, and the Archdiocese of Lima celebrated by ringing the bells of the Metropolitan Cathedral of Lima.
+After the 2025 conclave resulting in the election of cardinal Robert Francis Prevost as Pope Leo XIV, both the United States and Peru celebrated his election (who has dual nationality) as their own.
+The news was received with jubilation in the Diocese of Chiclayo, where Prevost served as bishop, particularly among the clergy, and the Archdiocese of Lima celebrated by ringing the bells of the Metropolitan Cathedral of Lima.
+Various national leaders voiced their congratulations and comments regarding the election of the new pope.

 Cardinals

 Despite the secrecy of the conclave, cardinals often talk to the media in the aftermath to discuss some behind-the-scenes details, with some anonymous cardinals having disclosed vote tallies.
 Among the first was Luis Antonio Tagle, one of the several papabili discussed pre-conclave, who told Il Messaggero that as he perceived Prevost to be tense in the last round of voting, he offered him a candy.
 As he had told in the past, Tagle described the newly-elected pope as "very human, very humble, but very insightful".
 According to three anonymous cardinals, Prevost held his head in his hands as his name was read out loud on the final balloting.
 Mykola Bychok lightly joked that being shut off from the world for an extended time was the highlight of his life.
 He advised, "Just try ... try to turn off your phone at least for 24 hours – my phone was turned off for two and a half days", and added that the conclave was different from the 2024 film Conclave, which did not depict prayer until nearly at the end of the film.
 Vincent Nichols described the conclave as immensely peaceful and without rancour or politicking: no one said whom to vote for or whom not to vote for.